Moskize91/resource-segmentation/README.md

 - `head`: Optional overlapping resources from previous group (automatically truncated)
 - `body`: Main resources in this group
 - `tail`: Optional overlapping resources for next group (automatically truncated)
-- `head_remain_count`/`tail_remain_count`: Actual count in head/tail after automatic truncation
+- `head_remain_count`/`tail_remain_count`: Maximum allowed count for head/tail (may be less than actual total if resources are indivisible)

 **Gap Truncation**: The library automatically truncates head and tail to optimize overlap:
 - `head` is truncated from back to front (keeping resources closer to body)
 - `tail` is truncated from front to back (keeping resources closer to body)
-- This ensures efficient memory usage while maintaining necessary overlap between groups
+- `remain_count` values indicate the **effective limit**, not necessarily the actual sum
+- Since resources are indivisible, actual totals in head/tail may exceed `remain_count`
+- This design alerts users to manually truncate if needed while respecting resource boundaries

 ## Usage Examples